-Deep Diving in Submarine Canyons In the summers of 1995 and 1996 and in October, 1998, Peter Brueggeman participated in three research cruises led by Dr. Eric Vetter studying submarine canyon ecology in Southern California submarine canyons.
-Here Peter is posing in the Delta submersible, just after a dive.
-Over the three trips, he did seventeen dives in this submersible.
-These research cruises were undertaken by Dr. Vetter to extend deeper and more broadly the work he began in his Scripps doctoral dissertation on the benthic ecology of Scripps Canyon particularly the invertebrate population ecology in the debris mats.
+In the summers of 1995 and 1996 and in October, 1998, I participated in three research cruises led by Dr Eric Vetter (Hawaii Pacific University) studying submarine canyon ecology in Southern California submarine canyons.
+Here I am posing in the Delta submersible, just after a dive; over the three trips, I did seventeen dives in this submersible.
+I'm the Director of Scripps Institution of Oceanography Library, so these cruises were a great change from my desk job.

+These research cruises were undertaken by Dr Vetter to extend deeper and more broadly the work he began in his Scripps doctoral dissertation on the benthic ecology of Scripps Canyon particularly the invertebrate population ecology in the debris mats.
 All cruises used the Delta two-man submersible to suction up bottom samples, take photos, and run video transects to determine relative abundance of macro-organisms.
-Detailed information on the development of the Delta submersible, and its designer/owner Doug Privitt, as well as its dive logs, are on the web at http://privitt.com/douglas.htm